 Today, Pilar co-hosts a weekly healthy-living podcast, The Living Experiment, in collaboration with Whole30 cofounder Dallas Hartwig.
 Her monthly “Revolutionary Acts” column appears in Experience Life and at The Huffington Post.
 She is currently working on a book about Healthy Deviance.
 Pilar lives on an organic family farm in Wisconsin with her pit-bull pal, Calvin.
 Learn more at pilargerasimo.com.

-PRESENTATION: The Power of Healthy Deviance
+PRESENTATION: The Way of The Healthy Deviant

 Many so-called “civilized” societies now reliably produce more sick and miserable people than healthy, happy ones.
 In the context of an unhealthy culture, achieving a high level of sustainable vitality requires a variety of socially non-compliant (i.e., “deviant”) acts and attitudes.
 In this talk, I’ll explore the nature of Healthy Deviance, what it requires, and how actively embracing it can help us transform our own lives and our world for the better.